-Please allow 2-3 weeks for the New Student Information Form to be evaluated.
-Applicants will be contacted by letter after the New Student Information Form has been evaluated.
+Please allow 1-2 weeks for the application to be evaluated and then you will contacted by email.
 All documents submitted to Kishwaukee College become property of the college and will not be returned to the student.

 Any international student must register for a minimum of 12 semester hours credit each semester.